Overview

 This iframe demonstrates how to embed Mountaya into a website.

 The iframe is authenticated via the organization_id.
-At the organization level, safety rules are applied to restrict the map's boundary to a defined area near Chamonix and Mont-Blanc.
+At the organization level, safety rules are applied to restrict access such as the iframe's origin and the map's boundary to a defined area near Chamonix and Mont-Blanc.
 Additionally, the zoom level is restricted to a range between 9 and 15 (inclusive).

 By including the collection_id, the iframe is able to display all routes and drawings tied to that collection.
 This can be turned on/off by using with_collection_routes and with_collection_drawings.